-Name Mr. Khalifa Mubarak Al Hinai Year of Joining : 2016 Education : B.Sc. in Geology and Chemistry from Kuwait University M.A. in Petroleum Geology from the University of Texas at Austin U.S.A.
+Name Mr. Khalifa Mubarak Al Hinai

+Year of Joining : 2016

+Education : B.Sc. in Geology and Chemistry from Kuwait University (1972) M.A. in Petroleum Geology from the University of Texas at Austin U.S.A.
+(1977)

 Experience : Mr. Khalifa has 40 years of professional experience in the fields of Geology and Technical Affairs.
 In 1976 Mr. Khalifa became Director of Technical Affairs in the Ministry of Petroleum, Minerals, Agriculture and Fisheries.
 His next role was Director General of Oil & Gas at the Ministry of Petroleum & Minerals.
 In 1990, Mr. Khalifa was awarded the Order of Merit (1st Class) by H.M.
 The Sultan.
 Mr. Khalifa was in charge of the Oman LNG Project from inception until completion in year 2000.
 Later he was appointed as Advisor to H.E. the Minister, for Technical Affairs and served as Director in various Boards & Joint Management Committees of PDO, Oman Refinery Company, Oman LNG, ELF Oman, Occidental Oman, Nimir Petroleum and Arco Oman.
-He was finally promoted to be Ministry Advisor at undersecretary level.
+He was finally promoted to be Ministry Advisor at undersecretary level in 2012.
+He retired from government services in 2014.

+Marca

-Name : Mr. Mohamed Amur Mohamed Al-Mamari Year of Joining : 2016 Education : Master Degree in Accounting and Finance from Cardiff University-UK in 2008 and Bachelor Degree in Economics and Accounting from Kuwait University in 1997.
-Experience : Mr. Al-Mamari has more than 19 years' experience in investment, admin, finance and pension in Civil Service Employee Pension Fund, Mr. Al-Mamari held below mentioned positions: Director of Civil Service Employees Pension Fund - Al Batinah North Governorate Department (from 2010 till today).
+Name : Mr. Mohamed Amur Mohamed Al-Mamari

+Year of Joining : 2016

+Education : Master Degree in Accounting and Finance from Cardiff University-UK in 2008 and Bachelor Degree in Economics and Accounting from Kuwait University in 1997.

+Experience : Mr. Al-Mamari has more than 20 years' experience in investment, admin, finance and pension in Civil Service Employee Pension Fund, Mr. Al-Mamari held below mentioned positions: Director of Civil Service Employees Pension Fund - Al Batinah North Governorate Department (from 2010 till today).
 Director of Admin Department (from 2007 to 2009).
 Head of Finance Section (from 2004 to 2006).
 Accountant in Investment Department (from 1997 to 2003).

-Name Mr. Mohammad Ribhi Izzat AlHusseini Year of Joining : 2016 Education : MBA - Corporate Finance from University of Texas-USA and Bachelor's Degree in Money and Banking from Yarmouk University- Jordan.
-Experience : Mr. Al Husseini has over 21 years of work experience.
+Name Mr. Mohammad Ribhi Izzat AlHusseini

+Year of Joining : 2016

+Education : MBA - Corporate Finance from University of Texas-USA and Bachelor's Degree in Money and Banking from Yarmouk University- Jordan

+Experience : Mr. Al Husseini has over 22 years of work experience.
 He is currently working as Deputy Investment Director in Ministry of Defence Pension Fund Muscat, Oman.
 He is a member in the Audit Committee of the National Aluminum Products Company SAOG.
 He also has extensive experience in local and regional markets.

-Name : Mr. Takahito Iima Year of Joining : 2016 Education : Bachelor's Degree in Electrical Power Engineering from Waseda University (Japan) Experience : Mr. Iima is the General Manager of international business of YONDEN.
-In this position, he assumes the management responsibility of its international business such as IPP/ IWPPs development and management, and technical consulting for power industry under the Japanese Government's programs.
-Mr. Iima started his career at YONDEN in 1980 as a Power System Engineer and was involved in planning, maintenance and operation of its power system (3,402km 187-500kV transmission lines and 21,073MVA substations) for 23 years.
-Subsequently, he has been engaged in the company's international business for the last 13 years.
-In addition to Al Batinah Power, Mr. Iima is also a member of the Board of Directors of SEP International Netherlands B.V. in the Netherlands and RLC Power Holding Company Limited in UAE.
+Name : Mr. Takahito lima Year of Joining : 2016 Education : Bachelor's Degree in Electrical Power Engineering from Waseda University (Japan) Experience : Mr. Iima is the General Manager of international business of Shikoku Electric Power Co., Inc. (YONDEN), supervising its international business such as IPP/IWPPs development and management, and technical consulting for power industry under the Japanese Government's programs.
+Mr. Iima started his career at Yonden in 1980 as a Power System Engineer and was involved in planning, maintenance and operation of its power system (approximately 3,400km 187-500kV transmission lines and 21,000MVA substations) for more than 20 years.
+Subsequently, he has been engaged in the company's international business for the last 15 years.
+In addition to Al Batinah Power, Mr. Iima is also a member of the Board of Directors of RLC Power Holding Company Limited in UAE.